jmichault/ipcam-100-dok/en/index.md

     * You can connect in SSH (user _admin_, password _ismart12_).

-    * The primary video current is accessible at _rtsp://admin:ismart21@IP/stream1_. (° 3 ° 3
+    * The primary video current is accessible at  _rtsp://admin:ismart21@IP/stream1_.

-    * The secondary video current is accessible at _rtsp://admin:ismart21@IP/stream2_. (° 3 ° 3
+    * The secondary video flow is accessible at  _rtsp://admin:ismart21@IP/stream2_.

-(° 1 ° 1 ° 1 WiFi AP mode is activated by default:
+    *   WiFi AP mode is enabled by default:
-    ** SSID: ipcam100-xxxxxx
+      **   SSID: ipcam100-xxxxx
-    ** WPA2 key: ismart21 (° 6 ° 6 ° 6
+      **   WPA2 key: ismart21
+      **   IP address of the camera: 172.25.0.1 <

 ## Uninstalling Alternative Firmware: